Yes, there is life at Cornell beyond the classroom, library, or lab … and you'll find it thriving in the University's

-At the heart of the first-year experience for undergraduate students is the Carol Tatkon Center, an intellectual, support, and resource center uniquely focused on new students, offering informal peer mentoring and guidance, plus programs and services to ease the transition to Cornell and help new students discover campus opportunities throughout their first year.
+At the heart of the first-year experience for undergraduate and transfer students is the Tatkon Center, a support and resource center uniquely focused on new students, offering informal peer mentoring and guidance, plus programs and services to ease the transition to Cornell and help new students discover campus opportunities throughout their first year.

 The Big Red Barn is Cornell's on-campus social center for graduate and professional students.
 In addition to being a Cornell Dining eatery, the Big Red Barn is a great place to attend social events, meet up with friends, and study.

 The units and program areas within the Office of the Dean of Students promote programs that support and bring together Cornell's diverse student community, including those from Cornell's themed Program Houses, and diversity- and social justice-related student organizations across campus.

 Want to plunge into campus activities, hang out, meet for a meal, or just grab a cup of coffee?
 At Robert Purcell Community Center and Appel Commons on north campus – and Noyes Community Recreation Center on west campus – you'll find: